 Cuddle your baby while they are drinking.

-Try not to proper your baby on pillows - they’re more likely to get ear infections or choke.
+Try not to prop your baby on pillows or lay them flat to drink - they’re more likely to get ear infections or choke.

-Watch that your baby doesn’t fall asleep -they could choke, and are more likely to get in their teeth.
+Watch that your baby doesn’t fall asleep - they could choke, and are more likely to get holes (dental decay) in their teeth.